Multidisciplinary Mesothelioma Care at Washington Cancer Institute

-The Washington Cancer Institute takes a multidisciplinary, patient-centered approach to treatment.
+The Washington Cancer Institute takes a multidisciplinary, patient-centered approach to mesothelioma treatment.
 Patients with pleural, peritoneal or other forms of mesothelioma can consult with a team of expert doctors to plan an effective course of treatment.
 Therapy typically involves some combination of surgery, chemotherapy, radiation therapy and supportive care.

 Boasting more than 30 years of experience researching and treating rare abdominal cancers like mesothelioma, many consider Sugarbaker to be the world’s foremost expert in the treatment of peritoneal surface malignancies.
 He pioneered numerous specialty treatments, including the Sugarbaker procedure, which combines cytoreductive surgery with hyperthermic intraperitoneal chemotherapy (HIPEC).

 The Washington Cancer Institute and three other cancer centers worldwide have treated a combined 300 peritoneal mesothelioma patients using the Sugarbaker procedure.
 While the disease has long been associated with a survival rate of one year or less, patients treated with Sugarbaker’s technique at these centers experienced a median survival of five years or longer.

 Doctors at the Washington Cancer Institute have created a systematic guide to help determine the best candidates for treatment at the Peritoneal Surface Malignancies program.
 The first step is presurgical screening, during which a team of doctors review the patient’s imaging scans and other test results before a face-to-face meeting.